aseldawy/CS167/Labs/Lab9/CS167-Lab9-README.md

     | - | - |
     |  `Replace with the original size` | `Replace with the Parquet size` |

-* (Q6) (Bonus) Write down the SQL query(ies) that you can use to compute the ratios as described above.
+* (Q6) Write down the SQL query(ies) that you can use to compute the ratios as described above.
 Briefly explain how your proposed solution works.

     ```SQL
     -- Enter the SQL query(ies) here